 OPC also referred to the unique nature of the proceeding in paragraph 6 of its Response and listed 5 special circumstances in paragraph 7.
-Staff agrees with OPC that there are special and unique circumstances concerning the timing of the Commission's decision, such as:
+We agree with OPC that there are special and unique circumstances concerning the timing of our decision, such as:

 - a.
 A stipulation that prohibits PEF from increasing base rates until a time certain beyond the 8-month date; - b.
 A Commission vote scheduled in time to meet the 8-month time frame and the expiration of the stipulation; - c.
-Two of the five Commissioners assigned to the case whose terms expire at the end of the stipulation are not reappointed by the Governor; - d.
+Two of the five Commissioners assigned to the case whose terms expire at the end of the stipulation were not reappointed by the Governor; - d.
 A request by the Governor to delay the Commission vote beyond both the 8-month and stipulation expiration date; and - e.
 The Commission granting the request to delay the vote beyond the two dates noted in subsection (d) above.

-Staff believes that these circumstances are specific to the PEF rate case.
-Thus, the Commission's decision on this matter should not have any precedential value to any other cases.
+We find that these circumstances are specific to the PEF rate case.
+Thus, our decision on this matter should not have any precedential value to any other cases.

-A meeting among the parties and staff to discuss a possible resolution of the matters in PEF's Motion was held on November 12, 2009.
-OPC, PCS and PEF are in agreement that the concept of establishing a regulatory asset/liability as an alternative to the implementation of its proposed \$499,997,000 base rate increase on January 1, 2010, should be approved.
+A meeting among the parties and our staff to discuss a possible resolution of the matters in PEF's Motion was held on November 12, 2009.
+PEF, OPC, the Federal Retail Federation (FRF), and PCS Phosphate (PCS) are in agreement that the concept of establishing a regulatory asset/liability as an alternative to the implementation of its proposed \$499,997,000 base rate increase on January 1, 2010, should be approved.
 The calculation of the regulatory asset/liability would be based on actual/estimated amounts for January and February, 2010.
-They further agreed that no interest should be accrued on the accumulated balance in the regulatory asset/liability.
-PEF and OPC also agreed with staff's suggestion that any true-up be accomplished through the capacity cost recovery clause rather than the fuel and purchased power adjustment clause.
+The parties further agreed that no interest should be accrued on the accumulated balance in the regulatory asset/liability.
+PEF and OPC also agreed with the suggestion that any true-up be accomplished through the capacity cost recovery clause rather than the fuel and purchased power adjustment clause.